 Jade d’Alpoim Guedes is an Associate Professor at the Department of Anthropology and Scripps Institution of Oceanography.
 Her work combines climate science, archaeobotany, computational modelling and agronomy to understand how humans in high altitude and marginal environments have adapted to and can adapt to climate change. d’Alpoim Guedes’ primary region of focus is Asia, where she has worked extensively in China, but also in Nepal, Thailand and Pakistan.
 Dr. d’Alpoim Guedes works closely with crop scientists to examine the potential of landraces of traditional crops such as millet, wheat, barley and buckwheat for modern agricultural systems.
 She grew up on a small organic farm in Portugal where she saved hundreds of local varieties seeds with her father.

 Understanding how humans have managed to maintain food security while dealing with climatic change is crucial in a rapidly changing world.
 However, human adaptive responses to periodic fluctuations in local environment over the long term are poorly understood.
 Even more crucial is understanding how humans responded to climatic change, not in the few optimal areas of the world, but rather in key marginal loci where the livelihoods of millions of smallholder farmers and pastoralists are at stake.
 Dr. D’Alpoim Guedes leads an international collaborative fieldwork project in the Jiuzhaigou National Park of the Eastern Tibetan Plateau.
 This project aims to understand how Tibetans overcame challenges of past climate and developed the resilient systems of farming and pastoralism we know in the region today.
-With its location in one of the most biodiverse regions on the planet, the Eastern Tibetan plateau contains important lessons for understanding that the deep past of human activity has played in maintaining biodiversity.
-Current work suggests that contrary to many current conservation narratives that views humans as harming biodiversity in the region, Tibetans have contributed to the maintenance of plant and animal biodiversity on the plateau through millennia of ecosystem entanglements.
+With its location in one of the most biodiverse regions on the planet, the Eastern Tibetan plateau contains important lessons for understanding that the deep past of human activity has played in maintaining Biodiversity.
+Current work suggests that contrary to many current conservation narratives that views humans as harming Biodiversity in the region, Tibetans have contributed to the maintenance of plant and animal Biodiversity on the plateau through millennia of ecosystem entanglements.

 Dr. D’Alpoim Guedes teaches Feeding the World(ANAR 146) Environmental Archaeology (ANAR/SIO 166) and Paleoethnobotany (ANAR/SIO 576).